 - Section 2.
-All accumulated leave benefits expire upon the date of severance from County service. - Section 3.
-The eligibility provisions of this Article regarding years of service shall not apply to REGULAR EMPLOYEES who die prior to achieving eight (8) years of service with the County. - Section 4.
-The eligibility provisions of this Article regarding years of service shall not apply to REGULAR EMPLOYEES who die prior to achieving eight (8) years of service with the County. - Section 5.
+All accumulated leave benefits shall be expired upon the date of severance from County service. - Section 3.
+The eligibility provisions of this Article regarding years of service shall not apply to permanent employees who die prior to achieving eight (8) years of service with the County. - Section 4.
 Group HCSP unique to this bargaining unit.
-Employees who, for reasons other than layoff or death, are eligible to receive severance pay, shall have one hundred percent (100%) of severance pay as defined in Section 1 of this Article, deposited to an MSRS health care savings account in lieu of cash.
+Employees who, for reasons other than layoff or death, are eligible to receive severance pay, shall have fifty percent (50%) of severance pay as defined in section 1 of this Article, deposited to an MSRS health care savings account in lieu of payment in cash and fifty (50%) as payment of cash.